 Line Editor

 In computing, a line editor is a basic type of computer-based text editor whereby one line of a file can be edited at a time.
 Unlike most modern editors, typing, editing, and document display do not occur simultaneously.
 Typically, typing does not enter text directly into the document.
 Instead, users modify the document text by entering commands at the command line.
 For this project, you will develop a preliminary version of a line editor where all manipulations are performed by entering commands through the command line.
-The manipulation commands include load file (either start a new file or append lines to the loaded file), display all lines, display single line, count number of lines, count number of words in the document, delete a line, insert a line, delete all lines in the loaded document, replace a word with another one and save all lines to a file.
+The manipulation commands include load file (either start a new file or append lines to the loaded file), display all lines, display single line, count number of lines, count number of words in the document, delete a line, insert a line, delete all lines in the loaded document, replace a word with another one, and save all lines to a file.

 A sample command menu is shown below: